AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

    plateaus further away from it.

-Figure :numref:`fig::local_levelset` shows an example of such a local level-set description.
-Only cells that are within :math:`\pm(\mathrm{n_{pad}}+1)h` of the EB surface are filled with a level-set.
+Figure :numref:`fig::local_levelset` shows an example of such a local level-set description for a cylinder.
+Only cells that are within :math:`\pm(n_\mathrm{pad}+1)h` of the EB surface are filled with a level-set.
 The rest is filled with lower (upper) bound.
 If the goal is capture interactions between the EB surface and a point somewhere else, this approach usually suffices as we only need to know if we are "far enough" from the EB in most applications.

 Since finding the closest distance between a point and an arbitrary surface is computationally expensive, we advice that :cpp:`n_pad` is chosen as the smallest